Five Ways to Use Geo-Location Tools for Sales Calls

 In some cases, it makes sense to research, compare and reference a small geographic area, say 5 or 10 miles.
 In other cases, cast a wide geographic net like 100 miles and then filter the list based on other criteria.

 These steps can be accomplished quickly with our ProsperVue app for Salesforce, which provides a local map and links to the above information for leads, opportunities and accounts.
-Several of our customers have told us about how the app helps inside sales reps to do fast basic research before each call, helping them feel more prepared.
+Several of our customers have told us that the the app helps inside sales reps to do fast basic research before each call, helping them feel more prepared.